Welcome to her world.

 - Flowery Elizabethan English: The lyrics of "Hollow" in Navigatoria notably use quotes from Sheakspeare.
 Yep, the only time she sings in English, it's old English.

-- Gratuitous Italian: Or Greek, or German, or Latin, or French, or Berber… she isn't picky about the language she sings in; although she seems to have a particular fondness for Italian (she uses only Japanese and Italian in Turaida).
+- Gratuitous Italian: Or Greek, or German, or Latin, or French, or Turkish… she isn't picky about the language she sings in; although she seems to have a particular fondness for Italian (she uses only Japanese and Italian in Turaida).
 However it's not like she's fluent in any of those languages and she still has a heavy Japanese accent, making the lyrics hard to understand even for native speakers…

 - Ominous Foreign Language Chanting: She absolutely loves this trope, useful for raising the tension in epic songs.